mamaciel/Minigames/README.md

 # Minigames

-Six classic mini games (Space Shooter, Runner, Breakout, Chess, Snake, 2048) you can play right inside VS Code in a compact sidebar view that fits perfectly next to your editor!
+Six classic and minimalist mini games (Space Shooter, Runner, Breakout, Chess, Snake, 2048) you can play right inside VS Code in a compact sidebar view that fits perfectly next to your editor!

 ## What you get